Ulexus/docker-qemu/README.md

 Also included in this repo is a service file, suitable for use with systemd (CoreOS and fleet), provided as an example.
 You'll need to fill in your own values, of course, and customize it to your liking.

-## Example

-The service file `kvm@8.service` is provided as an example, using bridged networking and a Ceph/RBD volume.